 Doe reported Quitschau to Illinois disciplinary authorities and obtained an emergency no-stalking/no-contact protective order against him.
 See Edith Brady-Lunny, No-Stalking Order vs. Lawyer Over Fake Dating Post (Feb.
 16, 2017).
-Because Quitschau admitted to violating Illinois Rule 8.4(c), which prohibits conduct involving dishonesty, fraud, deceit or misrepresentation, the only issue in his disciplinary proceeding is the imposition of an appropriate sanction for his unusual misconduct.
+Because Quitschau admitted to violating Illinois Rule 8.4(c), which prohibits conduct involving dishonesty, fraud, deceit or misrepresentation, the only issue in his disciplinary proceeding was the imposition of an appropriate sanction for his unusual misconduct.

 On June 6, 2018, the Hearing Board of the Illinois Attorney Disciplinary Commission found that Quitschau “engaged in acts of dishonesty, fraud, deceit, and misrepresentation as charged in each of the seven counts of the Complaint, when he registered another attorney on five websites, created a false Facebook account and wrote false reviews of the attorney legal abilities on three other websites.”
 See In re Quitschau, No. 6278288 (Jun.
 6, 2018).
-The board recommended that Quitschau be suspended for six months.